-Parks Victoria has created a story map to show the complexity and scale of the work needed to reopen much-loved parks, including highlights such as the new bridges at Buchan Caves, the new boardwalk at Cape Conran, environmental programs to protect vulnerable species, rebuilt lookouts, and many kilometres of cleared tracks.
+Parks Victoria has created a story map to show the complexity and scale of the work needed to reopen much-loved parks, including highlights such as the new bridges at Buchan Caves, new beach access steps at Cape Conran, environmental programs to protect vulnerable species, rebuilt lookouts, and many kilometres of cleared tracks.

 After a bushfire

 Following major bushfires, Parks Victoria assesses the extent of damage in fire affected parks before reopening.
-Issues that we commonly encounter in fire damaged parks include burnt trees at risk of falling and destroyed assets such as campsites, cabins, picnic tables, bridges and toilets.
+Issues that we commonly encounter in fire damaged parks include burnt trees at risk of falling and destroyed assets such as campsites, cabins, picnic tables, bridges, signs and toilets.